NatashaHull/AppAcademyProjects/README.md

 ==================
 To see my own thoughts about much of this code and the days surrounding my creating it, check out the corrensponding tumblr blog: http://natashaaareflection.tumblr.com/

-Below is a list of the people with whom I paired on each of these projects.
+Below is a list of the people I paired with on each of these projects.

 **Week 1, Day 1 (W1D1)**